Have you wondered if there have been more semi-truck crashes than usual in Washington State?

 What caused this jump in semi crashes in Washington?

 There are a few reasonable options, some suggested by our Trucking Watchdog readers.
-But we have no definitive answers—and we’d like to know what you think.
+But we have no definitive answers (and we are open to your suggestions about it.)

 When we looked at the jump in semi-truck crashes last June, I posited that the weather may have something to do with the uptick.